Call us Today at (954) 880-1302

 How to Begin the Alimony Modification Process

-Modifying your current alimony order begins by filing a Supplemental Petition for Alimony.
+Modifying your current alimony order begins by filing a Supplemental Petition for Modification of Alimony.
 In the petition, the moving party must provide evidence of why the modification is a necessary reaction to a substantial change in circumstances.
 Typically, this requires you to provide statements showing your income, assets, expenses, and possibly other financial documents.

 The petition is filed with the court that entered the original alimony award.
 The clerk will process the petition and you will have to request a hearing for the Judge to review and consider the request.